m

 Mass Spectra of PI(20:4/20:4)

-Support for our studies currently comes from the Spanish Ministry of Science and Innovation (Grants PID2019-105989RB-I00, and CIBERDEM-ISCIII CB07/08/0004).
+Support for our studies currently comes from the Spanish Ministry of Science, Innovation and Universities (Grants PID2022-140764OB-I00, and CIBERDEM-ISCIII CB07/08/0004).

 Research Support History